Freedom Force (comics): Publication history

 The original version first appeared in Uncanny X-Men #199 (November 1985) and was created by Chris Claremont and John Romita Jr. Freedom Force was a supervillain team, though they occasionally acted in a heroic capacity as well.
-It was a government-sponsored team composed mainly of Mystique's version of Brotherhood of Evil Mutants.
+It was a government-sponsored team composed mainly of Mystique's version of the Brotherhood of Mutants.
 They mostly interacted with the X-Men, X-Factor, and New Mutants, but also repeatedly met the Avengers.

 The second team first appeared in Avengers: The Initiative #12 (June 2007) and were created by Dan Slott, Christos Gage, and Steve Uy.
 It was set up as Montana's Fifty State Initiative superteam.

 Fictional team biography

 Mystique's Freedom Force

 When mutant and human relationships worsen, Mystique decides that it has become too dangerous for the Brotherhood of Evil Mutants to continue their current path.
 She offers the group's services to Valerie Cooper, a United States National Security Advisor, in exchange for full pardons.
 Cooper sees a great opportunity in Mystique's offer, but wants the team to prove their loyalty first by arresting the original group's founder Magneto.
 The team accepts, and is renamed "Freedom Force" with Spiral added to the team.
-They attack Magneto at a remembrance ceremony for the Holocaust.
-Though they meet a decisive defeat at the hands of the X-Men, Magneto decides to surrender himself to Freedom Force.
+The group attacks Magneto at a remembrance ceremony for the Holocaust.
+Though they meet a decisive defeat at the hands of the X-Men, Magneto surrenders to Freedom Force.

 On their next mission, Spider-Woman is added to the team's line-up.
 When the Avengers are framed by their embittered former member Quicksilver, the U.S. government sends Freedom Force to arrest the Avengers, which they do successfully.
 Disillusioned and disgusted by her team's actions, as well as her own in helping them, Spider-Woman infiltrates the prison where the Avengers are being held, and helps free them.
 She then leaves Freedom Force permanently.
-Another three members are added: Crimson Commando, Stonewall, and Super Sabre, all World War II veterans who decided to take justice in their own hands and hunt down and execute criminals.
+Another three members are added: Crimson Commando, Stonewall, and Super Sabre, all World War II veterans who decided to take justice in their own hands and kill criminals.
 When they targeted Storm, they were defeated and turned themselves in.
 It was thought that the former heroes could be redeemed and they were offered a position on Freedom Force.